 - Account – “A report or description of an event or experience” – Oxford dictionary; and

-Combined ‘accountability’ is literally the ability to report on events or experiences.
-This is therefore the responsibility to monitor what occurs during a project.
+Combined ”accountability” is literally the ability to report on events or experiences.
+Therefore, it is the responsibility to monitor what occurs during a project.
 The job of being accountable for something should be assigned to a single individual whose duty it is to monitor a specific task or process.
 If more than one person is accountable, then each person will assume that the other is monitoring and most cases this will lead to nobody monitoring.

 A powerful tool to use for identifying those who are responsible and those accountable is a RACI matrix.
-The RACI Matrix enables you to identify who is responsible, accountable, consulted, or informed, for every task which needs to be done on a project.
+The RACI matrix enables you to determine who is responsible, accountable, consulted or informed for every task which needs to be done on a project.
 Below are descriptions of each stakeholder and the rules associated with each category.

-- Consulted: These may be subject matter exerts who need to be consulted.
+- Consulted: These may be subject matter experts who need to be consulted.
 These are the people who will do the thinking.

 - Informed: These are the people who are informed as to the status of the task or process.

-The benefits of using a RACI matrix are to have a clear overview of all roles within the team and reduces the risk of accountability being absconded or evaded.
+The benefits of using a RACI matrix are to have a clear overview of all roles within the team and to reduce the risk of accountability being absconded or evaded.

 Cornett, I. (2018).
 The difference between responsibility and accountability in leadership.
 Retrieved from https://www.eaglesflight.com/blog/the-difference-between-responsibility-and-accountability-in-leadership